hashicorp/packer/README.md

 ## Developing Packer

 If you wish to work on Packer itself, you'll first need [Go](http://golang.org) installed.
-Next, clone this repository and source "setup.sh" in your shell.
-This will set up the environmental variables properly to work on Packer.
-After that, just run `make`.
-Commands:
+Next, clone this repository then just type `make`.

 ```
-$ source setup.sh
-...
 $ make
 ...
 $ bin/packer --version